Randalynn’s Stage 1C High-Grade Serous Carcinoma Ovarian Cancer Story

 One of my other girlfriends had stayed the night with me that night because my kids weren’t there.
 They ended up going back to their dad’s place after we did the head shaving party.
-So my friend stayed the night and the next morning I woke up screaming for her in the shower.
+My friend stayed the night, and the next morning I woke up screaming for her in the shower.

 I told her, “It’s all gone!”
 She was confused.
 But it was all of my hair, including my body hair and hair on top of my head, decided to fall out the day after I shaved it.

 I lucked out and totally took control of it.
-So all I had at that time was my eyelashes and eyebrows, and maybe a couple strands.
+All I had at that time was my eyelashes and eyebrows, and maybe a couple strands.
 But I used a towel to go around and try to get the rest of it to come off.

-After Round Four is when my eyelashes and eyebrows became very few and far in between.
+After Round 4 is when my eyelashes and eyebrows became very few and far in between.

 When I had my eyebrows but not my eyelashes, it still looked kind of okay.
 But when they eyebrows go, you have no idea how important they are until they’re not there.

-The worst part for me was I kept them thinly until after my last round and they had warned me, three weeks after your last round, you’ll look your worst.
+The worst part for me was I kept them thinly until after my last round.
+They had warned me, “Three weeks after your last round, you’ll look your worst.”
 I just wanted to be done.

 Tips on dealing with hair loss

-I loved it, it was beautiful, long, totally different, and I still have it, but I wore it twice, maybe three times.
+I loved it.
+It was beautiful, long, [and] totally different.
+I still have it, but I wore it twice, maybe three times.

 Olivia wanted me to have a wig.
 This is important on the kid issue.
 The first thing I wore it to was a school poetry night event.
 She wanted me to wear it.

-But it was so hot and being in menopause, all I wanted to do was throw it to the side somewhere.
-So I wore it there, then within a week or two after, we were leaving to go on Spring Break.
+But it was so hot, and being in menopause, all I wanted to do was throw it to the side somewhere.
+I wore it there, then within a week or two after, we were leaving to go on spring break.

 Dealing with being bald and children’s concerns

-We were going to be on an airplane, going down to Florida to the house and I said, “Liv, I know that you really want Mommy to wear her wig but I’m not going to because it’s going to get a lot of germs on the airplane.
-And I’m not going to wear it in Florida, it’s too hot.”
+We were going to be on an airplane, going down to Florida to the house, and I said, “Liv, I know that you really want Mommy to wear her wig, but I’m not going to because it’s going to get a lot of germs on the airplane.
+I’m not going to wear it in Florida; it’s too hot.”

 She started to cry.
 I asked her why she was crying.
 She said, “Because people are going to make fun of you.
 I see the way they look at you.”

 I asked her, “Do you think people don’t know that I’m sick?
-Because they all know the reason I don’t have hair and Mommy has this port here, they know I’m sick and they’re not going to make fun of me because they know I have cancer.”
+Because they all know the reason I don’t have hair.
+Mommy has this port here, they know I’m sick, and they’re not going to make fun of me because they know I have cancer.”